 - Info about others.
 You may have meant well, but sharing personal info about others will backfire if your unencrypted email is intercepted.

-It’s also a really handy way to generate new, secure passwords in the vent you are compromised.
-You can quickly generate a new password; when changing your password, many platforms have rigid rules for how your password should be created, and Secrets can meet those needs with ease.
+- Generate new, secure passwords as quickly as possible.
+When changing your password, many platforms have rigid rules for how your password should be created, and Secrets can meet those needs with ease.

 It may not be something you consider every day, but encrypted email is actually pretty important.
-So much data flows through our email inbox daily it really should be secured, and encrypted email protects both the message itself and any attachments.
+So much data flows through our email inbox daily it really should be secured, and encrypted email protects both the message and the attachments.

 When your week-long trial of Setapp is finished, the entire suite is only $9.99 per month for unlimited access.
 If you prepay for a full year, the price drops 10 percent to $8.99 per month.
-Families will love Setapp’s $19.99 per month plan, which grants unlimited access to the full suite of apps on up to four Macs.
-Give Setapp a try today!
+Give it a try!